gbmhunter/MClide/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v8.2.4.0 2013/01/14 Renamed code files to follow new convention (i.e. got rid of the 'Clide' prefix), closes #94. v8.2.3.0 2013/01/14 Changed 'Error' to 'ERROR' in 'Clide: Error: Num. of received param...' in 'src/Clide-Rx.cpp', closes #64. v8.2.2.0 2013/01/14 'Rx::Run()' now does not modify the input command message, which is safer and less bug-prone, closes #91.
+v8.3.0.0 2013/01/16 Added git submodule slotmachine-cpp to 'lib/slotmachine-cpp'.
+This library adds method-capable callback functionality to C++, closes #95.
+Repalced C-style unrecognised command callback with Slotmachine callback.
+Added info about callbacks to the README. v8.2.4.0 2013/01/14 Renamed code files to follow new convention (i.e. got rid of the 'Clide' prefix), closes #94. v8.2.3.0 2013/01/14 Changed 'Error' to 'ERROR' in 'Clide: Error: Num. of received param...' in 'src/Clide-Rx.cpp', closes #64. v8.2.2.0 2013/01/14 'Rx::Run()' now does not modify the input command message, which is safer and less bug-prone, closes #91.
 This also allows string literals to be passed to 'Rx::Run()'.
 Added unit test to test string literal input feature ('test/StringLiteralAsInputToRxRun.cpp'), closes #93.